 Pro tip

-Create a simple HTML gallery or use a tool like SmugMug to auto-generate searchable galleries from RaceTagger's metadata.
+Because the name and number are written into the file's metadata, a gallery tool like SmugMug can auto-generate searchable galleries.
 Parents will share links with each other — it's your best marketing.

 Hand-written or inconsistently printed numbers